kiwicom/orbit/src/Alert/README.md

 | `"critical"`  |

 ## Functional specs
 * By passing the `closable` prop into Alert, you will be able to handle `onClose` function and Close icon will be displayed.
+Also, if you want to select the Close Button element for testing purposes, use [data-test="AlertCloseButton"] selector.

 * If you set up `icon` props as `true`, Alert will have it's own icon, based on selected `type`.
 If you want to use different icon, just pass it to the `icon` prop as `React.Element`.
 Alert without `icon` prop doesn't have any icon.